meilisearch/documentation/resources/faq.md

 ## What are the recommended requirements for hosting a Meilisearch instance?

-Indexing documents is a highly complex process, making it difficult to accurately estimate the size and memory use of a Meilisearch database.
+Indexing documents is a complex process, making it difficult to accurately estimate the size and memory use of a Meilisearch database.
 There are a few aspects to keep in mind when optimizing your instance.

 ### Memory usage